Personal Journey and ethos

 I then started to think about teaching.
 I needed to share this passion and this sensation of well-being with other people, and doing a yoga teacher training appeared as the best way to deepen my practice and knowledge about Yoga.
 It all seemed like a crazy dream.
 It meant a big time and money investment and a big commitment.
 How would I make this work with a busy freelance job as a graphic designer, a toddler...?
 But the urge to do it was way stronger than my fears and doubts.
 It was one of the scariest decisions that I’ve made but also one of the most exciting (and definitely the best !).

-Graduate from a Yoga Teacher Training 200YTT certified by Yoga Alliance in London,
+Graduate from a Yoga Teacher Training 200YTT and Pregnancy Yoga Training,

 I’m excited to teach and share some light with other people.